thethomasboyer/pingrs/README.md

 Using `pnet`, `rand`, `internet-checksum`, `ctrlc` and `crossbeam-channel`.

-*WIP, unfinished, untested, unstable, panics easily, but Just Works™.*
+*WIP, unfinished, untested, unstable, but Just Works™.*

 ## Known problems
 * pingrs may need special rights depending on OS.